architech-boards/K82F-TD7740/source/qs.rst

 Run the Demo
 ------------

-1. Solder a 9x2 female connector to the flexIO camera pins, be careful to solder it on the back of the board such as this:
+1. If necessary solder a 9x2 female connector to the flexIO camera pins, be careful to solder it on the back of the board such as this:

 .. image:: _static/strip.jpg